tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 Best way to use it is the **same as with REST** controllers: action return type should be `IActionResult`/`IActionResult<T>`/`ObjectResult<T>`.

-> `IJsonRpcErrorFactory` checks if data passed to any of its methods is an `Exception` and creates `ExceptionInfo` instead, because exceptions are not always serializable to JSON.
+> `IJsonRpcErrorFactory` checks if data passed to any of its methods is an `Exception` and creates `ExceptionInfo` instead, because exceptions are not always serializable to JSON

 ## Return bad HTTP code

 In controller class, you can call methods like `NotFound()` which result in `IActionResult` with some HTTP status code.
-If the code is 4xx or 5xx, it will be converted with `IJsonRpcErrorFactory.HttpError`
+If the code is 4xx or 5xx, it will be converted with `IJsonRpcErrorFactory.HttpError`.

 ## Exceptions

-Exceptions thrown by action or filter are wrapped into JSON-RPC error responses with `IJsonRpcErrorFactory.Exception`
+Exceptions thrown by action or filter are wrapped into JSON-RPC error responses with `IJsonRpcErrorFactory.Exception`.

 You can customize wrapping logic by changing `IJsonRpcErrorFactory` implementation in DI or creating custom `IExceptionFilter` which converts exception to error and stores it in `Result`, similar to [`JsonRpcExceptionFilter`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.Server/Filters/JsonRpcExceptionFilter.cs).